 Meconium aspiration occurs when a baby breathes in amniotic fluid containing meconium (the baby's first stools).

 Before or during labor, the fetus sometimes passes the meconium stool into the amniotic fluid.
 It is not clearly understood why this happens.
 It may be a natural event, but it is also thought to be related to fetal distress in some babies.
-When the thick meconium mixes into the amniotic fluid, it is swallowed and breathed into the airways of the fetus.
-As the baby takes the first breaths at delivery, meconium particles enter the airways and can be aspirated (inhaled) deep into the lungs.
+When the thick meconium mixes into the amniotic fluid, it is swallowed and breathed into the airway of the fetus.
+As the baby takes the first breaths at delivery, meconium particles enter the airway and can be aspirated (inhaled) deep into the lungs.

 Meconium particles in the amniotic fluid can block small airways and prevent the exchange of oxygen and carbon dioxide after birth.
 Some babies have immediate respiratory distress and have to be resuscitated at birth.
 Others develop respiratory distress within a few hours.

 Some babies with meconium aspiration need a mechanical ventilator (breathing machine) because of the difficulty breathing.
 The plugged airways may cause air to be trapped and leak into the tissues in and around the lungs.
 Infection can also occur causing pneumonia.
 Although the condition often improves within a few days, severe meconium aspiration, and the respiratory problems it causes, may lead to death in a small number of babies.